RegNLP/ObliQA-XRef/README.md

-# XRefRag: Citation-Dependent QA Benchmark Construction
+# ObliQA-XRef: Citation-Dependent QA Benchmark Construction

-XRefRag is a production-grade framework for constructing **strictly citation-dependent** benchmarks for evaluating retrieval and RAG systems in citation-heavy regulatory and legislative corpora.
+ObliQA-XRef is a production-grade framework for constructing **strictly citation-dependent** benchmarks for evaluating retrieval and RAG systems in citation-heavy regulatory and legislative corpora.

 ## Core Innovation